jncraton/glitch-case-studies/slides.md

 ## Guiding Questions

-- What assumptions in the original code are violated by this interaction
+- What assumptions in the original code are violated by this interaction?
-- What checks or safer memory practices could have prevented this glitch
+- What checks or safer memory practices could have prevented this glitch?
-- What trade-offs would mitigations incur
+- What trade-offs would mitigations incur?

 ## Exception Handling

-- In Python, what exceptions would you expect if code used an unexpected value
+- In Python, what exceptions would you expect if code used an unexpected value?
-- How would catching these exceptions prevent crashes or corrupted state
+- How would catching these exceptions prevent crashes or corrupted state?
 - These questions drive discussion in the intended direction

 ## Further Exploitation